Bag Film Breakup of Droplets in Uniform Airflows: Breakup of bag films

-It is also noted that in fig.~\ref{fig:size_pdf}, the fragment statistics are not fully converged for $d \leq 8\Delta_{\rm sig}$.
+It is noted that in fig.~\ref{fig:size_pdf}, the fragment statistics are not fully converged for $d \leq 8\Delta_{\rm sig}$, where compared with its counterparts at $L=13$, the size distribution at $L=14$ shows more fragments satisfying $\Delta \leq d \leq \Delta_{\rm sig}$, and fewer fragments with $\Delta_{\rm sig} \leq d \leq 8\Delta_{\rm sig}$.
 This is probably because the fragments within this range are primarily formed due to the breakup of liquid ligaments, especially the smallest fragments near the grid size, which are most likely the satellite drops produced from the capillary breakup of corrugated slender ligaments \citep{pal2021statistics}.
 These are controlled by the grid level $L$ rather than the signature level $L_{\rm sig}$, as the geometry-specific MD algorithm only targets thin liquid films in 3D simulations and do not act in the stretch-induced breakup of liquid ligaments.
 Our numerical results for $d \leq 8\Delta_{\rm sig}$ also deviate from the log-normal function fit of \cite{guildenbecher2017characterization}, which may be due to multiple factors including the difference in $We$, the presence of additional flow perturbations in experiments, and possibly resolution limits in experimental equipment, as exemplified by a comparison performed in fig.~9 of \cite{guildenbecher2017characterization}.
+On the other hand, the size distribution function of very large fragments satisfying $d \geq 0.1 d_0$ show relatively larger range of scatter compared with their smaller counterparts around $8\Delta_{\rm sig}$, which likely arises from the smaller number of these fragments produced in each ensemble realisation and can be further reduced by increasing the ensemble size.
 Finally, we remark that the influence of MD on mass conservation is minimal as the loss of liquid mass incurred by the MD algorithm does not exceed 0.023\% for $t/\tau \leq 2.18$ at $L=13$ and 14.